jenkuuuuuu/Fools-Gambit/README.md

 Currently, there is little new content.
 Alternating has been implemented, and we're working on implementing the effects; pace should pick up Very soon!
 Wanna contribute or just keep up on progress?
 Join the Discord!

-I WILL KILL MYSELF IF THIS DOESNT WORK
 # Contributors
 <a href="https://github.com/jenkuuuuuu/Fools-Gambit/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=jenkuuuuuu/Fools-Gambit" />